aubble/goTunneLS/README.md

 	goTunneLS

 Use the -c flag to point it to a config file, the default location it looks for is /etc/goTunneLS/config.json if no flag is provided.
 Take a look at the included config.json for an example configuration and read [Example](#example) to get an idea of how to use the program.
+Read [Configuration](#configuration) if you don't understand how something is configured.
+Read [Configuring Certificates and Keys](#configuring-certificates-and-keys) if you want to understand how to generate your own certificates to use.
+Read [How it works](#how-it-works) to understand how it works

 If you're a newbie, read all of the documentation I've wrote specifically for you to get you to understand!